Ybalrid/Ogre_glTF/README.md

  Here's the list of the contributors that hepled out with this projet:

   - Stig Atle @stig-atle
+  - [Crashy](https://twitter.com/LMCrashy) helped figure out how to correctly bind the skeleton base pauses, and how to get relative transform in the keyframes
+  - [Matías](https://twitter.com/matiasgoldberg) being the main author/maintainer of the Ogre 2.x for awnsering countless silly questions over twitter, gitter and the forums... ^^"

 ## Notes on third party components